rocoart-bit/SpamFisher/docs/DEVELOPMENT.md

 ## License

-To be decided - GPL v3 recommended for protection software to ensure it remains free and open.
+GPL v3.

 ---

 ## Contact & Support

-**Creator:** Robert (Romania)
+**Creator:** Robert Costea
-**Motivation:** Protecting mother and other vulnerable people from remote access scams
+**Motivation:** Protecting vulnerable people from remote access scams

-For questions, issues, or partnership inquiries:
-- Will be added once GitHub repository is created
-- Email/contact form on distribution website

 ---

 ## Final Notes

 SpamFisher is a **working prototype that successfully protects against remote access scams.** The core detection logic is solid and tested.
-The primary barriers to wide distribution are:

-1. **Code signing** (technical + cost)
-2. **User-friendly packaging** (technical work)
-3. **Distribution channels** (partnerships)

-With proper execution of the distribution roadmap, SpamFisher could genuinely help thousands of vulnerable people avoid losing money to scammers.
+SpamFisher could help thousands of vulnerable people avoid losing money to scammers.

-**The mission is clear: Make scam attempts visible to victims at the critical moment.**
+**The mission is: Make scam attempts visible to victims at the critical moment.**

 SpamFisher achieves this mission.
 Now it needs the polish and distribution infrastructure to reach the people who need it most.